Nickchapman3773/Uranium-Fever/README.md

 > [!note]
 > For those concerned by the large installation size, an optional clean up step is included following successful installation and launch.
 >
-> For those concerned that they might have performance issues, rest assured, a performance profile is included in the Uranium Fever installation.
+> For those concerned about poor performance, a performance profile is included in the Uranium Fever installation.
 Instructions on activating this profile can be found below.

 # <p align=center>Setup Instructions</p>
 ## Disable Base Address Randomization